EventStore/documentation/docs/cloud/use/README.md

 - Created date (timestamp when the event was appended to the log)
 - Commit position (physical event position in the global log)

-The event number in the target database will start from zero, although it could be any number in the source database, if the stream was ever truncated or deleted.
+The event number in the target database will start from zero, although it could be any number in the source database if the stream was ever truncated or deleted.

 As all the events written to the target database will be "new", the _Created date_ timestamp will be set to the moment when the event was replicated.